Homelessness in the San Francisco Bay Area: Santa Rosa

-The impact of homelessness on physical and social well-being
+Experiences of being unhoused

+Health and healthcare

 Homeless populations are especially susceptible to physical and mental ill-health due to their lack of shelter and social safety nets.
 Not only are homeless populations more exposed to infectious diseases, injuries, and psychosocial pressures that lead to mental health issues, but they also rarely receive adequate care from the San Francisco area healthcare system.
 As victims of social and structural disenfranchisement, many displaced individuals resort to drug use and drug-related social communities as coping strategies.
 Homelessness in San Francisco is correlated with increased rates of substance abuse—methamphetamine, black-tar heroin, and crack cocaine were the most common illegal drugs found on San Francisco streets in 2018.
 A cycle of poverty and substance use contribute to the growth of the homeless population, and many homeless feel that they cannot escape.

-Healthcare

 Homelessness has additional negative consequences within the Bay Area such as risky sex, urination, and defecation in public areas and on the streets, use of emergency room visits as a way to get housed, and health problems.

 Approximately 20% of the patients who end up in the Bay Area emergency rooms are homeless or have been housing insecure in the previous two months, and 13.8% were living in homeless shelters or on the streets.
 In the past 12 months, 15.5% of them had spent a night in a shelter, 30.5% had previously been homeless, 25.4% were at risk of becoming homeless in the next two months, and 9.1% had been evicted in the past year.
 Homeless people are prone to a much higher rate of visiting the emergency department due to mental health issues.
 Reported obstacles in treating mental health like supportive housing has impacted the healthcare cost and usage.